espressif/vscode-esp-idf-extension/docs/FEATURES.md

 In Visual Studio Code, for **ESP-IDF: Monitor your device** we use the shell executable given in `vscode.env.shell` which is override by `terminal.integrated.shell.*` in your Visual Studio Code Settings when using the `Terminal: Select Default Shell` command to update the shell or updating `terminal.integrated.shell.windows` for Windows, `terminal.integrated.shell.osx` for MacOS and `terminal.integrated.shell.linux` for Linux in VSCode Settings Preference menu (F1 -> Preferences: Open Settings (JSON)).

+## OpenOCD Server

+The user can start or stop the openOCD from Visual Studio Code using the **ESP-IDF: OpenOCD Manager** command or from the `OpenOCD Server (Running | Stopped)` button in the visual studio code status bar.
+The output is shown in menu `View` -> `Output` -> `OpenOCD`.
+By default it will be launched using localhost, port 4444 for Telnet communication, port 6666 for TCL communication and port 3333 for gdb.

+Before using the OpenOCD server, you need to set the proper values for openOCD Configuration files in the `idf.openOCDConfigs` configuration setting.
+You can choose a specific board listed in openOCD using **ESP-IDF: Select OpenOCD Board Configuration** or use **ESP-IDF: Device configuration** to manually set any value you desire.

+> **NOTE:** The user can modify `openocd.tcl.host` and `openocd.tcl.port` configuration settings to modify these values.
+Please review [ESP-IDF Settings](../SETTINGS.md) to see how to modify these configuration settings.

 ## SDK Configuration editor

-### Prerequisites

-- ESP-IDF `>=v4.x`

-This plugin includes a GUI menuconfig that reads your current project folder's sdkconfig file (if available, otherwise it would take default values) and start the [ESP-IDF JSON configuration server](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html?highlight=confserver#json-configuration-server) process (confserver.py in **\${ESP-IDF-DIRECTORYPATH}**/tools) that enables the user to redefine ESP-IDF project and board configuration.
+This extension includes a GUI menuconfig that reads your current project folder's sdkconfig file (if available, otherwise it would take default values) and start the [ESP-IDF JSON configuration server](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html?highlight=confserver#json-configuration-server) process (confserver.py in **\${IDF_PATH}**/tools) that enables the user to redefine ESP-IDF project and board configuration.

 When the user modify a parameter value, the value is send to the `confserver.py` process, which return the new value and other values modified to GUI menuconfig and then update the values in the UI.